Book Summary of In Defense of Men

 Advice for men and fathers

 Child Custody and Support

-Divorce, divorce courts, laws, lawyers,
+Divorce, divorce courts, laws, lawyers, and statistics

 Divorce effects on children

 Feminism, and Rebuttal of Radical Feminism.